DahnJ/Awesome-DEM/README.md

 The 90m version should be open for research use.
-- It also might be possible to obtain a limitd access to the 12m and/or 30m versions ([source](https://twitter.com/ishiba/status/1538858150538919937))
+- It also might be possible to obtain a limited access to the 12m and/or 30m versions ([source](https://twitter.com/ishiba/status/1538858150538919937))

 #### Links
 - [Geoservice DLR: TanDEM-X 90m](https://geoservice.dlr.de/web/dataguide/tdm90/)